Search

 None of our experienced team of commercial property lawyers have ever been asked to prepare an application to Court to apply for an Access Order .This may indicate that in some cases where the Act applies, the threat to the neighbouring owner that an application will be made is enough to ensure that the appropriate access is given – and in others that owners are not aware of their rights under the Act.

-Please contact our Commercial real estate team if you have any questions on the Act.
+Please contact our Commercial property solicitors if you have any questions on the Act.

 About this article